zeromq/czmq/bindings/jni/README.md

 * Set JAVA_HOME to the installation location, e.g. C:\Program Files\Java\jdk1.8.0_66.

 1. Check out all dependent projects from github, at the same level as this project.
 E.g.: libzmq, czmq.
-2. Follow the dependent projects instuctions to build thier '.dll' and '.lib' file.
+2. Follow the dependent projects instructions to build their '.dll' and '.lib' file.
 3. Copy a dependent '.dll' and '.lib' files to a folder
 4. Add this library folder to the path, e.g.: